dart-archive/www.dartlang.org/src/site/tools/pub/pubspec.markdown

 under `dependencies:`&mdash;these are packages that anyone using your package will also need.
 Dependencies that are only needed in the development phase of the package itself are listed under `dev_dependencies`.

+During the development process, you might need to temporarily override a dependency.
+You can do so using `dependency_overrides`.

 For more information, see [Pub Dependencies](dependencies.html).